f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **memory platform-used**

 This represents the amount of F5OS platform memory that is in use.
 It is not uncommon for this utilization to be high, as F5OS will pre-allocate much of its memory.
-As an example, in the CLI output below from an r5900 the platform total is reprsented in raw Bytes **16107667456** or 15 GB.
-A little over half of that memory is in use by F5OS.
+As an example, in the CLI output below from an r5900 the **platform-total** is represented in raw Bytes as **16107667456** or ~15 GB.
+A little over half of that memory **platform-used 8910950400** is in use by F5OS.

 .. code-block:: bash